SixSq/old.sixsq.github.com/_posts/2012-02-02-news-rockets.md

 ---
-layout: default
+layout: article
 title: Test Blog
 category: news
 ---

-This is a test news just to see how jekyll works.
+This is a test blog just to see how jekyll works.